Skip to main content

 Note that the information in the 678 field still requires justification in a 670 field.
 The 678 note is an additional service provided for public use.

-This field may also be used to make the exact nature of a non-government body clear to users.
+This field may also be used to make the exact nature of a government or non-government body clear to users.

 GPO Cataloging Guidelines